jelster/CqrsMessagingTools/README.markdown

 # CQRS Messaging Tools
 ## Readme

-These concepts wouldn't have happened without the [MS PnP CQRS-Journey](http://cqrsjourney.github.com/) project and team.
+These concepts wouldn't have happened without the [Microsoft Patterns & Practices group's CQRS-Journey](http://cqrsjourney.github.com/) project and team.
 See below for instructions and warnings

 # Tool Installation Instructions and Walkthrough
 These tools are the product of a week's spent poking around a lot of unfamiliar territory, so be warned: Your Mileage May Vary!